 The Hudson Valley stretches all the way from the outskirts of the city through Upstate New York to Albany, the state capital.
-David and I were eager to explore outside the city, and to make things a bit simpler we decided to go with the lowest hanging fruit – the towns of Beacon and Cold Spring, which are easily accessible on the Metro North Hudson train line in around 2 hours from New York.
+David and I were eager to explore outside the city, and decided to visit the towns of Beacon and Cold Spring, which are easily accessible on the Metro North Hudson train line in around 2 hours from New York.

 Train from NYC to Hudson Valley